tuananhhedspibk/RoadToSeniorDev/DevOpsJourney/Logging/BuidlingLogSystem-Eng.md

 ![Screenshot 2024-09-14 at 12 59 06](https://github.com/user-attachments/assets/0c307744-e8da-4d8d-95c6-4d1bdf0c38bc)

-You can see that, the information related to requests like `methd`, `body`, ... is displayed clearly.
+You can see that, the information related to requests like `method`, `body`, ... is displayed clearly.

 In case of error: